Cosmological Evolution, Analytical Parametrization, and Dynamical Stability of a Bouncing Universe in Non-Minimal Kinetic Coupling Gravity: Abstract

 \section{Abstract}

-In this paper, we model the bounce phase, stability and the reconstruction of the universe by non-minimal kinetic coupling.
+In this paper, we model the bounce phase, stability, and the reconstruction of the universe by non-minimal kinetic coupling.
 In the process, we obtained importance information about the energy density and the matter pressure of the universe in relation to the previous universe through the bounce quantum phase.
 The novelty of the work is that the scale factor is obtained directly from the model and is fitted with an exponential function, with this view we explore the process of the early universe even the bounce phase.
 After that, we plot the cosmological parameters in terms of time evolution.
-In what follows, we investigate the stability of the model by the dynamical system analysis in a phase plane.
-Finally, the phase space trajectories examine the stability of the universe, especially in the inflationary period.
+In what follows, we investigate the stability of the model by dynamical system analysis in a phase plane.
+Finally, we examine the stability of the universe, especially in the inflationary period, by using the phase-space trajectories.

 \keywords{Non-minimal kinetic; Bouncing cosmology; Dynamical analysis of stability; The early universe.}